 Distinguishing Capital Projects from Maintenance Needs

-Last week, I introduced a blog series on Capital Improvement Planning that will highlight some best and promising practices for the following phases of capital budgeting:
+Last week, we introduced a blog series on Capital Improvement Planning that will highlight some best and promising practices for the following phases of capital budgeting:

 - Identification of capital and maintenance expenditures